Graduate Admissions Information Session

 Please note that it is the student’s responsibility to assemble all application materials and ensure that they arrive at the Department by the applications deadline.

 If your primary language is not English and you graduated from a non-Canadian university where the language of instruction and examination was not English, then you must demonstrate your facility in English using one of the following methods.
 This requirement should be met at the time you submit your application.

 1. Test of English as a Foreign Language (TOEFL)

 2. Michigan English Language Assessment Battery (MELAB)

 4. The Certificate of Proficiency in English (COPE)

 5. U of T School of Continuing Studies Academic Preparation Course

 For further details please visit www.sgs.utoronto.ca/prospectivestudents/Pages/English-Language-Proficiency-Testing.aspx

 The Department admits applicants only in September.
 The deadline for the receipt of completed applications for the 2018-2019 year is December 15, 2017.
-This is the due date for all applicants.
-Applications must be postmarked by midnight on that day.
+Supporting documents must be submitted by December 22, 2017.